Monte Wolfe: Navy career

-Navy Career

 In 1907, when he was 21, it was time for him to leave the farm.
 He joined the U.S. Navy and was assigned to the wooden sailing ship USS Pensacola (1859) for training in San Francisco Bay.
-The three masted, single screw steamer had been built by the Union during the American Civil War.
-Today, the Pensacola wreck rests, burnt, in the shallows of San Francisco Bay, near San Francisco International Airport.
+The three-masted, single-screw steamer had been built by the Union during the American Civil War.
+Today, the USS Pensacola wreck rests, burnt, in the shallows of San Francisco Bay, near San Francisco International Airport.